2021 September Update : Able to take guests again. Paid help is now possible with ABN number.

 Small maintenance jobs around the house can be expected like cleaning gutters, or maybe bigger more interesting jobs like hanging a fence gate to concreting a pond!
 Anything is possible with a little help!

 Accommodation is a double and single beds in a large upstairs loft (two rooms), peaceful views from balcony, quiet surroundings, bird life and the occasional frog, (but there is usual sheep, cows and llamas next door!)
 Linen and bedding supplied.
 Electric Hot water system, due to water conditions, usage is kept to a minimum.
-Kitchen facilities have improved, bathroom still needs restoration, bathing is still acceptable.
-Octagonal, 2 story house design with large open plan spacious living area and pot belly stove.
+Kitchen & bathroom facilities still need restoration but are serviceable, Octagonal, 2 story house design with large open plan spacious living area and pot belly stove.

 Social drinking and smoking is acceptable BYO, Prefer only one guest or a couple, at a time as I enjoy a peaceful environment.

 Washing machine is available for personal use and shared cleaning up after meals is expected.
-Simple healthy meals are to be expected or negotiated by work exchange.
+Simple healthy meals are to be expected or negotiated by help exchange.
 Vegan or vegetarian is also fine.

 Short or preferably longer stays would be welcome if suitable and mutual.